 Stephanie Mullins, Associate Director here at BlueSky, explains how one of our top professors shared a piece of coverage on his personal LinkedIn that she had secured for him in a specialist trade publication.
 Subsequently this coverage was seen by the host of a working life podcast and he was delighted to be asked to contribute as a result.

 LinkedIn is also a great way to locate and contact journalists around the world that might be otherwise difficult to source.

-Natalie Bishop, a Senior Account Executive here has secured interviews in places like Taiwan simply by connecting with journalists on LinkedIn.
+For example, I have secured interviews in places like Taiwan simply by connecting with journalists on LinkedIn.

 Stephanie backs this up, she has used this method to develop an excellent working relationship with a freelance journalist that writes for the BBC, this has resulted in multiple pieces of coverage for our clients in a globally-renowned media outlet.

 However, a top tip from Kyle Grizzell, Account Manager, reminds us of the importance of tailoring your message:

 "When requesting to connect with someone on LinkedIn, don't just send a blank request.
 Include a message, maybe with some info on why you want to connect with them!"

 Vital background information